MoipatiThoobe/AWS-challenge-week-3/README.md

 <img width="953" alt="15" src="https://github.com/user-attachments/assets/a4cb32a8-5127-4665-9e37-aad66a8d2a37" />

 9. Configure OpenSWAN and bring up the tunnel.
-Now that ww have configured the simulated datacenter VPC and created the VPN connection to the Transit Gateway, we need to comfigure OpenSWAN on the Customer Gateway and bring up the tunnel
+Now that ww have configured the simulated datacenter VPC and created the VPN connection to the Transit Gateway, we need to configure OpenSWAN on the Customer Gateway and bring up the tunnel

 <img width="956" alt="16" src="https://github.com/user-attachments/assets/5f4808ab-9032-41c3-90a2-ebe91df6f5ee" />